cmbyerly/cmbcicada3301/README.md

 - I know a lot of the solvers use Python, but I just prefer C# since I use it most of the time.

 # Table Schema
+CODE_SET_TABLES - This is the table the with ASCII and ANSI sets for quicker lookup.

 # Color Counts
 - Looping through the files and getting the count of a certain color and then it will change color, get the number, etc.